PostGrad/Publier/docs/rate-limiting.md

 ## Error Response

-When a limit is exceeded, the API returns:
+When a limit is exceeded, the API returns HTTP 429 with structured error payload:

 ```json
 {